Tucsky/aggr-server/README.md

 5. Profit !

 ## Configuration
-All settings are optional and can be changed in the [server configuration file](config.json.example) (rename config.json.example into config.json as the real config file is untracked on github).
+All settings are optional and can be changed in the [server configuration file](config.json.example) (rename config.json.example into config.json).

 ```js
 // see [server configuration file](src/config.js) for all server options